browserengineering/book/book/animations.md

 beginning/end of the program; for our purposes consider it API boilerplate.^[Starting a GL context is just OpenGL's way of saying "set up the surface into which subsequent GL drawing commands will draw".
-After doing so you can execute OpenGL commands manually, to draw polygons or other objects on the screen, without using Skia at all.
+After doing so you can even execute OpenGL commands manually, to draw polygons or other objects on the screen, without using Skia at all.
 [Try it][pyopengl] if you're interested!]